Home | About Us |

 Date: 1997

-CUB 38481 Umpire Decision-The claimant got into an argument with two men on the sky-train and he, along with the others, were ordered off of the train.
+CUB 38481 -The claimant got into an argument with two men on the sky-train and he, along with the others, were ordered off of the train.
 He claims to have attempted, without success, to call his employer to say that he would be unable to report for work.
 The umpire found that an unreasonable act or poor judgement may constitute sufficient cause for the dismissal of an employee but those reasons for dismissal do not meet the test of misconduct.
 The appeal was allowed.

 Appellant: Philomeno Bobadilla